-Computer Technology Certificate
+Computer Technology

 This program is designed for students to learn, understand, appreciate, and work with computers and programming.
-Topics covered will include technologies world, software engineering, todav's development, operating systems, computer architecture, computer networks, data communications, Students will gain a theoretical mathematics. knowledge of these systems before applying them to real-world hands-on situations with the college's IT division.
-Students will also enhance their skills in reading/writing in the English language understanding/communicating in the Navajo language.
+Topics covered will include technologies in today's world, software engineering, web development, operating systems, computer architecture, computer networks, data communications, and mathematics.
+Students will gain a theoretical knowledge of these systems before applying them to real-world hands-on situations with the college's IT division.
+Students will also enhance their skills in reading/writing in the English language and understanding/communicating in the Navajo language.
 The Student can enter the job market at an entry-level computer technician field or related field.